Ubaida10/CineTix/README.md

 2. **Comprehensive Movie Catalog**:
    - Provides an up-to-date collection of movies with detailed information like title, genre, duration, and release date.

-3. **Seat Allocation and Real-Time Updates**:
-   - Allows users to view seat availability in real-time and select preferred seats during booking.

 4. **Advanced Search and Filtering**:
    - Offers robust search options for users to find movies based on criteria like title, genre, actors, and release date.